-We have an EDI Front-End Validation Process to ensure that inbound claims are meeting the standard HIPAA validation rules and to increase auto-adjudications rates.
-The process will be validating WEDI SNIP Level 1-7.
-Claims that fail the SNIP levels will be rejected and the provider will be notified via the 277/999.
+We have an EDI front-end validation process to ensure that inbound claims meet the standard HIPAA validation rules and to increase adjudication auto rates.
+The process will validate WEDI SNIP Level 1-7.
+Claims that fail the SNIP levels will be rejected, and the provider will be notified via 277/999.